muhammadsaif1/Car-Connect/README.md

 ---

-## 🗃️ Local Database – Hive
+## 🗃️ Local Database – Sqlilite

-The app uses **Hive** — a fast, lightweight NoSQL database — for offline data storage.
+The app uses **Sqlilite** — a fast, lightweight NoSQL database — for offline data storage.
-All data is stored locally on the user’s device in Hive “boxes.”
+All data is stored locally on the user’s device in Sqlilite “boxes.”

 | Box | Description |
 |------|-------------|